v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 ## Methodology
 [Note: this chapter was written as a reusable hands-on tutorial]

-### Developement Environment Setup
+### Development Environment Setup
 For this project, Visual Studio Code with the extension PlatformIO was used as the development environment.

 Visual Studio Code is a cross-platform Electron-based source code editor released by Microsoft that provides built-in IntelliSense code completion which could greatly improve the development process compared to more simple development environments such as the Arduino IDE.
-Visual Studio Code also supports debugging, but this funcitonality was not used within the scope of this project.
+Visual Studio Code also supports debugging, but this functionality was not used within the scope of this project.

 PlatformIO is an extension for Visual Studio Code that is capable of building code and managing libraries for various hardware platforms including Arduino-compatible microcontroller devices.
 More information on PlatformIO can be found [here](https://docs.platformio.org/en/latest/what-is-platformio.html).